wtdcode/mdbx-remote/Readme.md

 cargo run --release mdbx://127.0.0.1/remote/path/to/db?ro=1
 ```

-This exactly mimic the output of `mdbx_stat` utility from `libmdbx`.
-Note the `mdbx://` url supports a subset of MDBX features by parameters including:
+This exactly mimics the output of `mdbx_stat` utility from `libmdbx`.
+Note the `mdbx://` URL supports a subset of MDBX features by parameters including:

 - `ro`: Read-only
 - `rw`: Read-write